 In order to smooth the process of developing, training and validating driving systems, CARLA evolved to become an ecosystem of projects, built around the main platform by the community.
 In this context, it is important to understand some things about how does CARLA work, so as to fully comprehend its capabilities.

 The CARLA simulator consists of a scalable client-server architecture.

-The server is responsible of everything related with the simulation itself: sensor rendering, computation of physics, updates on the world-state and its actors and much more.
+The server is responsible for everything related with the simulation itself: sensor rendering, computation of physics, updates on the world-state and its actors and much more.
 As it aims for realistic results, the best fit would be running the server with a dedicated GPU, especially when dealing with machine learning.